-- Manage our donor database and improve existing systems.
+- Manage our donor database and improve/upgrade existing systems

-- Track donor metrics to inform departmental goals and strategies.
+- Track and Evaluate donor metrics to inform departmental goals and strategies

-- Research donor prospects, initiate donor appreciation and cultivation activities, draft donor appeals, and organize direct mail, e-mail, and social media campaigns.
+- Initiate and manage the research of donor prospects, initiate donor appreciation and cultivation activities, draft donor appeals

-- Draft regular correspondence to existing and prospective donors and stakeholders.
+- Initiate and draft regular correspondence to existing and prospective donors and stakeholders

-- Assist with the planning and execution of cultivation and donor-appreciation events.
+- Initiate and direct cultivation and donor-appreciation events

-- Evaluate the success of each development strategy.
+- Track and evaluate the success of each development strategy

-- Work to align the Managing Director’s, Executive Director’s, and President’s calendar with fundraising objectives.
+- Work with support staff to align the Managing Director’s, Executive Director’s and President’s calendar with fundraising objectives

 - Bachelor’s or higher degree or equivalent work experience